emzan/ionic-conference-app/README.md

-# Ionic Conference Application
+# Ionic Conference Application: Capacitor Webinar Edition

-This is purely a demo of Ionic with TypeScript.
-It is still in development.
+This is a fork of the Ionic Conference app, used during Ionic's Capacitor webinar on November 15th, 2018.
+Please note that this codebase is for reference purposes only.
+It will not be supported by Ionic and will not be kept up to date!
+Both Ionic v4 and Capacitor are currently in beta, meaning things can and will change.

+At time of webinar, versions were: Ionic framework v4.0.0-beta.15 and Capacitor v1.0.0-beta.8.

+Original Ionic Conference app documentation is below:

 ## Important!